arkency/posts/posts/2013-12-08-rails4-preloading.md

 parts of your application probably assume that it is fully loaded.
 It might only make sense if you are getting the data to display it.

-In such case, I would prefer to add the condition to the association itself:
+I prefer to add the condition to the association itself:

 ```
 #!ruby
 class User < ActiveRecord::Base
+  has_many :addresses
   has_many :polish_addresses, conditions: {country: "Poland"}, class_name: "Address"
 end
 ```